fly-apps/dockerfile-laravel/README.md

 So, if your view changes don't seem to be working, do delete any cached view files you find, then re-build your changes.

 #### Testing the newly-Built Application
-Once you've successfully built your changes into the project's stand alone application binary, you have to test how this built application turned out.

-Simply, in any directoy of your choosing run the following:
+Once you've successfully built your changes, you have to test how it turned out.
+Simply, in the base of any Laravel project of your choosing run the following:
 ```
-<path-to-project-dir>/builds/dockerfile-laravel generate
+<path-to-dockerfile-laravel-dir>/builds/dockerfile-laravel generate
 ```
 And that's it!
+You should now see a fresh Dockerfile available for your project.

 ## Contribution